The Bankrate promise

 What is full coverage car insurance?

 Minimum coverage car insurance usually only refers to liability coverage, which is designed to pay for damage you cause to other parties.
-It doesn’t include coverage for your vehicle, yourself or any passengers in your car.
+It doesn’t include coverage for your vehicle.
 For that, you will need full coverage.

 While there isn’t an industry-standard definition for full coverage, it usually means adding comprehensive and collision coverage to your auto insurance policy.
 Collision insurance pays for damage to your vehicle if you collide with an object or another vehicle.
 Comprehensive insurance, sometimes called “other-than-collision” coverage, pays for damage caused by theft, vandalism, fire, storm damage and hitting an animal.
 If you have a loan or lease on your car, your lender will likely require these two coverage types while you are still making payments.
 Comprehensive and collision coverage also require separate deductibles.

 To round out full coverage car insurance, you may consider some popular coverage add-ons such as roadside assistance and rental reimbursement.
 Although these options may not be mandatory, they could prove invaluable if you experience a flat tire or need to rent a vehicle while yours is repaired due to a covered claim.
 When choosing optional coverage, it may help to consider the age and value of your car, how often you drive and your financial situation.
 If you’re unsure, you may want to speak with a licensed insurance agent.